broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

     * "Prepare" tables for callset statistics starting with Delta (also used for extract in pre-Delta callsets).
 * Terra workspace
-    * It seems that VAT workflows may generate large amounts of data under the submissions "folder". e.g. ~10 TiB of data under this folder in the AoU 10K workspace (!)
+    * It seems that VAT workflows may generate large amounts of data under the submissions "folder". e.g. ~10 TiB of data under this folder in the AoU 10K workspace (!).
 * Avro files (Delta onward)
-    * These are huge, several times larger than the corresponding Hail VDS which itself is tens of TiB.
+    * These are huge, several times larger than the corresponding Hail VDS.
+It's not clear that there's any point to keeping these files around unless there was a bug in the Hail GVS import code that required a patch and re-import.
 * Hail VariantDataset (VDS) (Delta onward)
-    * ~26 TiB for Delta
-* Pilot workspaces
-    * For Delta we created an AoU 10K workspace to pilot the various Hail-related processes we were using for the first time.
-We should delete this at some point but it's not currently clear when.

-The current Variants policy for AoU callsets is effectively to retain all versions of all artifacts forever.
-As the storage costs for these artifacts can be significant (particularly from Delta onward), the Variants team would like to make the cost of retaining artifacts more clear so conscious choices can be made about what to keep and what to delete.

-As a general rule, any of these large artifacts that have clearly become obsolete (e.g. VDS versions with known issues that have been superseded by corrected versions, "prepare" tables for old callset statistics runs etc., entire lower-scale workspaces like AoU 10K) should be deleted ASAP.
-If it's not clear whether an artifact should be cleaned up or not, figure out the monthly cost to preserve the artifact (e.g. GCS or BigQuery storage costs) as well as the cost to regenerate the artifact.
-Reach out to Lee with these numbers for his verdict on whether to keep or delete.
+    * The Variants team creates a copy of the VDS and then delivers a copy to the AoU preprod datasets bucket.
+That copy of the VDS seems to stay in the delivery location for at least a few days, but it's not clear if that copy gets cleaned up after AoU later copies the VDS to production.
+The Variants team should not rely on this copy of the VDS being available long-term.

 ## Signoff protocol